Fr. Ryszard’s story

 video

 At the Persecuted Priests Summit in June, 2021, Fr.
-Ryszard joined eight other Roman Catholic priests who have been sidelined by their bishops for speaking out against corruption in the Church/their dioceses and/or bishops’ abuse of power.
+Biernat joined eight other Roman Catholic priests who have been sidelined by their bishops for speaking out against corruption in the Church/their dioceses and/or bishops’ abuse of power.
 Amidst this discussion, Fr.
-Ryszard revealed what the trauma did to him as a human being suffering from the bishops’ abuse of power, particularly as a seminarian.
+Biernat revealed what the trauma did to him as a human being suffering from the bishops’ abuse of power, particularly as a seminarian.

 Video 1 hr 20 min